aistabci/abci-docs/en/docs/storage.md

 !!! note
     In `rt_AF`, not only `$SGE_LOCALDIR` but also`/local2` can be used as a local scratch.
 The files stored under `/local2` are removed as well when the job finished.

-!!! note
-    The memory-intensive node service ended at 15:00 on October 27, 2023.

 ### Persistent local scratch (Reserved only) {#persistent-local-scratch}

 This function is for the Reserved service only.